Document a GUI way to securely erase Flash media via Gnome Disks

 So we cannot document a GUI procedure to truly wipe a USB stick at the moment.

-#4 Updated by sajolida about 2 years ago
+#4 Updated by sajolida over 2 years ago

 - Assignee set to spriver